 Strategic Planning Workshop for the Political Party "Civic Position"

-Strategic Planning workshop with Annika Arras, ALDE, Estonian Reform Party’s Campaigning and Internal Communications Director for the Representatives of the Political Party "Civic Position" ("Gromadyanska Posytsiya") took place December 9-10, 2016 in the framework of cooperation between the Political Party "Civic Position" ("Gromadyanska Posytsiya") and the Friedrich Naumann Foundation For Freedom.
+Strategic Planning workshop with Annika Arras, ALDE, former Estonian Reform Party’s Campaigning and Internal Communications Director for the Representatives of the Political Party "Civic Position" ("Gromadyanska Posytsiya") took place December 9-10, 2016 in the framework of cooperation between the Political Party "Civic Position" ("Gromadyanska Posytsiya") and the Friedrich Naumann Foundation For Freedom.

 The total amount of participants was about 40 persons.
 The workshop lasted two days.
 The opening speeches were made by Anatoliy Grytsenko, the Chairman of the Coordination Council of the Political Party "Civic Position" ("Gromadyanska Posytsiya") and Dr. Volodymyr Oliynyk, Project Manager of the Friedrich Naumann Foundation for Freedom, Subregion Ukraine and Belarus.